Florida’s Statute of Limitations for Sex Crimes

 Each state has a “statute of limitations” for criminal offenses.
-Over time, the Florida legislature has found numerous ways to limit the application of the statute of limitations, particularly for rape and sexually motivated crimes against children.
+Over time, the Florida legislature has found numerous ways to extend the timeline or limit the application of the statute of limitations, particularly for rape and sexually motivated crimes against children.

 No statute of limitations may apply depending on how the crime is charged.
 For some of the most serious sexually motivated offenses, a prosecution can be commenced at any time.

-The list of exceptions is growing.
+The list of exceptions to the statute of limitations in Florida is growing.
 The Florida Legislature recently passed “Donna’s Law,” which applies to crimes committed on or after July 1, 2020.
-Donna’s Law creates an exception to general time limitations allowing the prosecution to be commenced at any time for specified sexual battery offenses against children.
+Donna’s Law creates an exception to general time limitations, allowing the prosecution to be commenced at any time for specified sexual battery offenses against children.

 Attorney on the Statute of Limitations for Sex Crimes in Florida

 Contact an experienced criminal defense attorney for a free and confidential consultation.
-During the consultation, we can discuss the application of the statute of limitations to an accusation.
+During the consultation, we can discuss the application of the statute of limitations to an accusation such as rape or other sex crimes in Florida.

 We can help you understand how the crime might be charged, which statute of limitations time period might apply, and whether the time period was tolled for any reason.